IHaskell/ihaskell-notebook/README.md

 The `ihaskell` executable, the `ihaskell` library, the `ghc-parser` library, and the `ipython-kernel` library are built and installed at the level of the [Stack *global project*](https://docs.haskellstack.org/en/stable/yaml_configuration/#yaml-configuration) in `/opt/stack/global-project`.
+This design choice was discussed in [IHaskell issue #715](https://github.com/gibiansky/IHaskell/issues/715#issuecomment-338580095).

-This means that the `ihaskell` environment is available for all users anywhere for any `PWD` inside the Docker container.
-(The `PWD` of a notebook is the always the directory in which the notebook is saved.)
+This means that the `ihaskell` environment is available for all users in any directory mounted in the Docker container, __which is one of the main advantage of this IHaskell Docker image.__
+The present working directory (`PWD`) of a Jupyter notebook is the always the directory in which the notebook is saved.

 The Stack *global project* `resolver` is determined by the IHaskell project `resolver`, and all included Haskell